 During the five-year collaboration with DataArt, Monex Europe has increased business agility, achieved significant growth, and improved its operations.
 Here are just some of the key accomplishments supported by improved technology:

 1. Monex has opened offices and established legal entities in Amsterdam, Madrid, Toronto, and Singapore, providing 24/5 operational coverage for its customers.
-All new entities use the same DataArt-supported IT stack.
+All new entities use the same DataArt - supported bespoke software.

 2. Monex has significantly diversified its main liquidity providers, tripling their number.
 DataArt handled the integration process with each of these brokers and developed an engine to automatically choose the optimal provider for each trade.